 CONSIDERATIONS - RESTORE ILLINOIS PHASES

 ACTIVITY / AREA PHASE 3 PHASE 4 PHASE 5

 RECOVERY REVITALIZATION ILLINOIS RESTORED

+service availability and

+procedures for customers.

+Personnel Staff is increased as needed Increase staffing levels as Centers fully reopen and

+based on volume of service needed to ensure service staffing levels and

+needs.
+Centers must designate demands are met.
+Staff responsibilities resume as

+trained staff to facilitate safety continues to be designated to normal.

+procedures and protocols that facilitate safety practices and

-are in place to assist with the safety of the staff, customers and center.
-Staffing must include the designation of a Safety Officer and a Supervisor with specific duties and responsibilities (Sample job duties provided as Attachment 3 ). facilitate safety practices and procedures.
+are in place to assist with the procedures.

+safety of the staff, customers

+and center.
+Staffing must

+include the designation of a

+Safety Officer and a

+Supervisor with specific

+duties and responsibilities

+(Sample job duties provided

+as Attachment 3).

 Security See Item 2 on page 1.
-Consider arranging a dedicated entrance for center staff and customers who have appointments.
-Note that where IDES has a contract for security services in an American Job Center, additional or separate security contracts are prohibited.
-A new assessment is recommended as a first step in planning operational changes based on the state transitioning to a new reopening phase with increased public mobility.
-A new assessment is recommended as a first step in planning operational changes based on the state transitioning to a new reopening phase with increased public mobility.
+A new assessment is A new assessment is

+Consider arranging a recommended as a first step in recommended as a first step in

+dedicated entrance for center planning operational changes planning operational changes

+staff and customers who have based on the state based on the state

+appointments. transitioning to a new transitioning to a new

+Note that where IDES has a reopening phase with reopening phase with

+contract for security services increased public mobility. increased public mobility.

+in an American Job Center,

+additional or separate security

+contracts are prohibited.